no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 *Signed-by: Giovanni Nicosia*

+### [5.14 nullref]: Dereferencing a possibly null or invalid pointer

+Dereferencing pointers derived from potentially tainted input (e.g., packet headers) without validating them can result in undefined behavior, including invalid memory accesses or crashes.

+**Implementation Details:**
+- The helper function `null_copy_address()` is introduced to simulate a dereference on an input pointer.
+- A pointer `copy_from` is initialized to `&hdr->ipv4->saddr`, which assumes that `hdr->ipv4` is valid.
+- A buffer `input_string` of matching size (`sizeof(__be32)`) is allocated on the stack.
+- The function attempts to `__builtin_memcpy` from `copy_from` into `input_string`.
+- If `hdr->ipv4` is `NULL`, this dereference results in an invalid memory access, highlighting the risk of dereferencing unvalidated or tainted pointers in packet parsing logic.

+**Verifier:** Passed (invalid dereference not detected by static analysis).

+**Exploitable:** We would need to identify possible tainted value that would trigger the undefined behaviour.

+*Signed-by: Giorgio Fardo*

+### [5.15 addrescape]: Escaping the address of an automatic object

+Automatic (stack-allocated) variables exist only for the lifetime of the function in which they are defined.
+Returning or storing their address beyond that lifetime results in undefined behavior, as the memory may be overwritten or invalidated.

+**Implementation Details:**
+- The function `set_pointer()` defines a local string `char str[] = "TEst1"`.
+- It assigns the address of this local string to a pointer argument `*ptr_param`.
+- After `set_pointer()` returns, the pointer `ptr` in the caller still references `str`, which is now out of scope.
+- A call to `bpf_printk("Res: %s", ptr)` prints garbage or nothing, as the pointer references invalid memory.
+- Demonstrates how escaping stack addresses can result in use-after-scope bugs and potential memory corruption.

+**Verifier:** Passed (stack lifetime violations are not detected).

+**Exploitable:** Not really.

+*Signed-by: Giorgio Fardo*

 ### [5.16 signconv]: Converting a tainted value of type char or signed char to a larger integer type without first casting to unsigned char

 When `char` is signed (implementation-defined), converting directly to `int` without first casting to `unsigned char` can cause 0xFF bytes to be sign-extended to -1 (EOF), leading to false positives in EOF checks.